Utilizing anticoincidence veto in a search for gravitational-wave transients

 The technique has been implemented in a search targeting spin-aligned binary black hole sources.
 The improvement in the sensitivity of the search is demonstrated using simulated signals.
 We find that the detection efficiency improves with the use of the veto process.
 We have also pointed out an origin of possible underestimation of the sensitivity reported from the PSO search.
 The sensitivity can be small for the injected signals which occur together in any given analysis stretch.
 Appropriate workarounds may be adopted in the future, such as by performing multiple rounds of the analysis from the same injection set but requiring at most a single injection per data stretch in any given round.
 This is different from the future scenario where we expect loud (or overlapping) astrophysical signals observable at a greater rate.
 In such cases, the significance estimated readily from the time-shifting procedure could be biased.
 Nevertheless, the recovery of injections using the search in the current scenario is broadly comparable to some of the existing searches.
 The sensitivity of the search can be further improved by making use of the phase and the amplitude (or the SNR) information of potential astrophysical signals, see for example~\citep{Nitz_2017,davies2020extending,PhysRevD.104.042004}.
 Further, the search can take into account the population of the sources being detected to improve its sensitivity, see for example~\citep{PhysRevD.110.043036}.

-Here we have used only two detectors for demonstration and have not considered any possible single detector events in the coincident times.
-A search including single detector events can be explored in the future which could utilize the byproducts of this search.
-On the other hand, the technique can also be extended to a larger detector network especially with comparable sensitivities.
+Here we have used only two detectors for demonstration and have not considered any possible single-detector events in the coincident times.
+A search including single detector events can be explored in the future which could utilize the byproduct triggers of this search.
+On the other hand, the technique can also be extended to a larger network of detectors especially with comparable sensitivities.